-[Last updated: 1 January 2024, unless otherwise noted]
+[Last updated: 1 February 2026, unless otherwise noted]

 As a general rule, any company that meets the requirements described in this summary and carries out a legal business activity is eligible for listing on the Spanish Stock Exchange, regardless of the industry to which it belongs or its country of incorporation.
 There are no differences in terms of requirements between foreign and domestic companies, or between primary and secondary listings.

-The expected aggregate market value of all shares to be listed must be at least €6 million (approximately US$6.63 million) and at least 25% of the shares to be listed must be distributed among the public (free float), or a lower percentage if the market can operate suitably with such lower percentage due to the high number of shares of the same class and their degree of distribution among the public.
+The expected aggregate market value of all shares to be listed must be at least €6 million (approximately US$7.05 million) and at least 25% of the shares to be listed must be distributed among the public (free float), or a lower percentage if the market can operate suitably with such lower percentage due to the high number of shares of the same class and their degree of distribution among the public.

 Besides the above free-float minimum threshold, there is no requirement for listed companies to have or to maintain a minimum number of shareholders.
 There is also no requirement to maintain a minimum trading price for the securities or for shares to be placed into escrow (or otherwise be restrained from being traded, such as through "lock-in" or "lock-up" arrangements) in connection with the listing.
 However, upon initial listing, underwriters typically require directors and major selling shareholders to agree to a "lock-up" arrangement.
 There are no restrictions on the currency denomination of securities.

-Spanish companies applying for listing must comply with the specific corporate regulations applicable to listed companies (sociedades cotizadas) under the Spanish Companies Act (Ley de Sociedades de Capital), which sets forth specific provisions regarding shares, shareholders' rights and transparency, including the obligation of disclosure of all shareholders' agreements that affect voting rights or that establish restrictions on the transferability of the shares.
-Also, Spanish entities to be listed on the Spanish Stock Exchange must either comply with the recommendations contained in the Spanish Good Governance Code approved by the Board of the CNMV on 18 February 2015 and amended on 26 June 2020, (Código de Buen Gobierno, or Good Governance Code), or explain the reasons for non-compliance.
+Spanish companies applying for listing must comply with the specific corporate regulations applicable to listed companies (sociedades cotizadas) under the Spanish Companies Act (Ley de Sociedades de Capital), which sets forth specific provisions regarding shares, shareholders' rights and transparency, including the obligation of disclosure of all shareholders' agreements that affect voting rights or that establish restrictions on the free transferability of the shares.
+Also, Spanish entities to be listed on the Spanish Stock Exchange must either comply with the recommendations contained in the Spanish Good Governance Code approved by the Board of the CNMV on 18 February 2015 and amended on 26 June 2020 (Código de Buen Gobierno, or Good Governance Code), or explain the reasons for non-compliance.
 Corporate governance rules under the Spanish Companies Act (Ley de Sociedades de Capital) require companies, among other things, to have an audit committee and to publish annual corporate governance reports and directors' remuneration reports.
 Spanish law does not provide a specific legal regime for foreign companies listed in Spain and in the case of a primary listing in Spain, the laws of the issuer's country of origin will need to be considered, as described below.

 A company going public on the Spanish Stock Exchange may appoint a financial institution to take care of coordinating the design of the financial and commercial conditions of the IPO, and to liaise with the supervisory authorities, market operators, potential investors and remaining placement and underwriting entities.